-Long stay car parking is available in the Escourt Street car park and surrounding streets to the rear of the building, which is free all day.
+Long stay car parking is available in the Estcourt Street car park and surrounding streets to the rear of the building, which is free all day.

 Giving no less than 2 clear working days notice before the event date customers may transfer the face value of unwanted ticket towards ticket for forthcoming performance.
 This applies to our own events only – it is not possible to transfer to or from some events, e.g. external hires, and box office staff will advise on this.
 If the new ticket is cheaper, the difference will not be refunded.

-A concessionary ticket may be claimed by people on Job Seekers Allowance, over 60s, under 16s, students in full-time education and disabled people.
-Proof of entitlement must be shown at the time of purchase or collection of tickets.
+Where available, a concessionary ticket may be claimed by people on Universal Credit, over 60s, under 16s, students in full-time education and those who are registered disabled.
+Proof of entitlement may be required when booking or attending the event.

 Customers may not consume food or drink on the premises that they have brought in from outside (this condition is relaxed for Autism Friendly Cinema screenings).